exiang/open_hub_wiki/Module-f7.md

 ## Extra Settings
 Extra setting can be set at `Extra` field in form.
 It allow admin / developer to tweak F7 default behaviour.

-For `hooks` with `scenario`, some program's owner might one to send custom email after update to certain stage.
-This will allow custom function to be called if fulfill the given scenario (combination of the status & stage).
-For some case, program's owner might also want to send a note to the user, so `note` will be the attribute to be added into the structure.

 Some form might be custom built for a program.
 Use `is_integrated_form` to skip it being listed in `Activity Feed` to avoid any bugs or issue.

 ### Sample: